Taggart (film): Plot

 Just arriving at their newly bought land, Kent Taggart's family has their cattle stampeded and they are murdered by Ben Blazer and his son.
-Blazer results seriously wounded.
+Blazer is seriously wounded.
 Later in a fair gunfight Kent kills Blazer's son.
 With his last breath, Blazer sends three gunfighters to find and kill Kent: Vince August, Cal Dodge, and Jay Jason, who is a particularly talkative and vicious killer.

-In his escape, Taggart heads towards territory that has fallen in Apache hands, followed by the gunfighters.
-In a semiabandoned town, Taggart helps a lady in trouble at a saloon, getting in return her help and the bartender's.
+In his escape, Taggart heads towards territory that has fallen into Apache hands, followed by the gunfighters.
+In a semi-abandoned town, Taggart helps a lady in trouble at a saloon, getting in return the help of her and the bartender.
 Caught by the gunfighters, he manages to kill Cal and flee.

 Later, he finds a couple who are fighting with Apaches.
 Taggart joins them, and also the gunfighters do.
-Vince results wounded, and Jay disarms Taggart.
+Vince is wounded, and Jay disarms Taggart.
 The couple helps him to escape.

 With no horse or gun, Taggart hides in a rocky hill, where he gets caught by an old man, Adam Stark, and his daughter Miriam.
 They take him to their dwelling, where there is another young woman, Adam's wife Consuela.

 They treat him as a dangerous prisoner, but later that night, Consuela visits him and makes unequivocal advances, promising Taggart riches and happiness if he takes her away from that place.
 They are surprised by Miriam, who stops the offering and the women have an angry exchange, but as has happened before, Miriam won't tell her father what his wife is doing.

 The next day, when Taggart is escaping, he saves Stark's life from an Apache attack.
 Stark changes his mind about him, and shows Taggart the reason why they haven't left: a gold mine in the property.
 Stark fills a couple of bags with gold rocks and prepares to leave, before the next Apache attack.